The Gathering (Armstrong novel): Plot summary

 After she defeats all the contestants, Rafe shows up.
 He challenges Maya individually, and beats her.
 He doesn't kiss her, though, promising to claim his prize without prying eyes.
 Maya and Rafe then start going out.
 One day, when Maya was going over to his house for dinner with him and his childish older sister, Annie, she is attacked by someone looking for Rafe.
 She sees Annie transform from a cougar into herself.

-Rafe tells that skinwalkers are people with special abilities including being able to shift into mountain lions or bears, and the ability to heal and communicate with other animals.
+Rafe tells that skinwalkers are people with special abilities including being able to shift into mountain lions, and the ability to heal and communicate with other animals.
 He says that Rafe, Maya, and Annie are skinwalkers and that they carry their animal traits with them even in human form.
 This explains Maya's enhanced hearing and night vision as well as her amazing skill of rehabilitating injured and sick animals.
 Maya makes the connection between her paw-shaped birthmark and the fact that she is skinwalker.
 Rafe confirms this idea, saying that paw-print birthmarks indicate skinwalkers and that her and Annie both have them.

 He also explains that skinwalkers had been extinct until an experiment to bring them back was enacted.
 He says that their birth mothers were selected to be part of this experiment because of their Native American DNA, but they didn't realize what was going on.
 Rafe thinks that Maya's biological mother learned the truth about the experiment, which would explain why she abandoned Maya when she was a baby.
 Maya also learns she may have a twin brother from whom she was separated at birth.
 Rafe explains that skinwalkers can't control when they shift and points out the symptoms that occur in a skinwalker before they shift, Maya realizes that she is going through these symptoms and may shift soon.
 Maya dumps Rafe after thinking that he dated her only because of her being a skinwalker, however, Rafe truly does have romantic feelings for her.

 That same night, Annie disappeared while she was still in cougar form and her location is unknown by all characters.
 Rafe knows that Annie often runs off after she shifts, but is worried for her safety, especially when the forest catches fire.
 Maya, Daniel, and Rafe are in the forest during the fire, and start to run away when they see people.
 Daniel's asks Rafe and Maya to lay low because his special danger sense is tingling.
 They listen in on the people's conversation, and figure out that this group of people set the forest on fire in order to distract the town.
 The people would then break into the St. Clouds labs in order to steal the secrets housed there.
 The book ends after Maya, Daniel, Nicole, and an unconscious Rafe escape in a helicopter and report what they overheard to town officials.